airbnb/plog/README.md

 - Bytes 02-03: unsigned, big-endian, 16-bit integer.
 Fragment count for the message (between 1 and 65535).
 - Bytes 04-05: unsigned, big-endian, 16-bit integer.
 Index of this fragment in the message (between 0 for the first fragment and 65534).
 - Bytes 06-07: unsigned, big-endian, 16-bit integer.
 Byte length of the payload for each fragment in the message.
-- Bytes 08-11: arbitrary 32-byte integer.
+- Bytes 08-11: big-endian, 32-bit integer.
 Second half of the identifier for the message.
                Messages are identified by the UDP client port and this second half.
+               Needs to increment with each message for hole detection.
 - Bytes 12-15: signed, big-endian, 32-bit integer below 2,147,483,647.
 Total byte length of the message.
 - Bytes 16-19: big-endian, 32-bit MurmurHash3 hash of the total message payload.
 - Bytes 20-23: zeroes.
 Reserved, might be used in later revisions.